sodacan-net/sodacan-core/documentation/languageGuide.md

 # SodaCan Module Language Guide

 ### Topics and Variables
 In SodaCan, all topics, and therefore, all messages must be formally defined before they can be used.
-Furthermore, all variables carried by messages in a topic must be defined as well.
+Furthermore, all variaable*carried by messages in a topic must be defined as well.

 A topic defines a schema (or format) of messages for a specific purpose.
 You can think of a topic as a channel for information flow of similarly formatted messages.
 Once defined, a topic usually lasts forever, or until manually deleted.